arnaudroger/SimpleFlatMapper/README.md

 Why?
 -------

+### Performance

+Ibatis and hibernate have very expensive injection mechanism.
+On the hsqldb in mem for a medium size query it's a about 700% mark up for both.
+Sfm get's as fast as it can using asm generation.
+Event if you don't use asm is still a lot faster.

+### API intrusiveness

 Ibatis provide the same kind of functionality put it forces you to use it's query mechanism and mask the jdbc api.
-It's also poor from a performance point of view see the benchmark further down.
 Sfm just focus on the mapping from a ResultSet.
 You can manage the query the way you want.
 You can use JdbcTemplate, even use it in an Hibernate session.

 Samples
 ========